Buildings, Technology, and Academics/Athletics IV (BTA IV) Capital Levy

 Lower Woodland Park*

-- Lighting: Eagle Staff Middle School and Lower Woodland Park*
+- Lighting: Eagle Staff Middle School and

 - Defibrillator Battery Replacement: as needed

 *Lower Woodland improvements were in partnership with Seattle Parks and Recreation and have been cancelled.
+Funding will be reprogrammed to other capital projects.

 The BEX/BTA Capital Programs Oversight Committee is a citizen oversight committee required by the School Board.
 The committee assures that the BEX and BTA programs support academic achievement in the schools, as well as program revenues, expenditures, and planning for future BEX and BTA levies or bonds.